mohammed-mehdi-saibat/mohammed-mehdi-saibat/README.md

 ## About

-I'm a full-stack developer in training at YouCode, focused on building solid, maintainable software.
-Currently working at UX4mation as a certified ServiceNow admin, and leveling up on backend architecture and clean code practices every day.
+Full-stack developer in training at YouCode, focused on building clean, maintainable software.
+Currently working at UX4mation as a certified ServiceNow administrator, leveling up on backend architecture and best practices every day.

 ---